in Gerrards Cross, Rickmansworth, Central London (Southwark, Lambeth, Waterloo) & Online

 Whatever the impetus, it takes courage to attend therapy but taking that first step to engage in the process makes it more than worthwhile.
 You don't need to continue to struggle on your own, together we will determine the goals of therapy, and explore the issues you choose to bring to the sessions.
 I can help you learn to cope in healthier ways, promote self-actualisation, empower self-growth, improve relationships, and reduce emotional suffering,

-If you are experiencing difficulties, contact me!
-I am offering a free initial 20 min session by telephone You can talk to me about your concerns and how we can work together.
+If you are experiencing difficulties, contact me to book a session!
+You can talk to me about your concerns and how we can work together.
 You can ask any questions you may have and gain an understanding of how you might get the most out of our working relationship.
 There will be no pressure or obligation to book further sessions unless you wish to.

 As your counsellor, I can provide support in a personalised approach to emotional wellbeing and personal development.
 My commitment to you is to provide support by helping you to identify and work through your difficulties, and enabling you to find your own way forward in life.
 My training in many different approaches enables me to bring together elements of different theories and ways of working.
 This is based on the idea that each person is an individual so one type of therapy doesn't fit everyone.
 I use a Person-Centred approach as a basis of my counselling practice and bring in other theories such as Cognitive Behavioural Therapy, and I can work creatively using materials to ensure that my approach is flexible and tailored to the needs of each individual.

 By being in tune with how you are feeling and by understanding your experiences, I will support you so that you can see a way forward and work towards a growing sense of inner peace and contentment, with more focus and clarity.